fubar2/treeval_gal/gap_finder/README.md

 ### [#4 gap_finder](https://github.com/sanger-tol/treeval/blob/dev/subworkflows/local/gap_finder.nf)

-This writes a tabix file with all the NNNN removed and the gap lengths added as absolute values to the end of each row of the bed file from seqtk-cutn
+This writes a tabix file with gap lengths added as absolute values to the end of each row of the bed file from seqtk-cutn Galaxy jbrowse does not require tabix, but will work with bed or other feature files tracks on the appropriate reference.
+A [prototype gap_finder workflow](https://github.com/fubar2/treeval_gal/blob/main/gap_finder/Galaxy-Workflow-gap_finder_vgp_0.ga) is now available for testing and feedback.

 ![Flow chart](https://raw.githubusercontent.com/sanger-tol/treeval/dev/docs/images/v1-1-0/treeval_1_1_0_gap_finder.png)